Doonside, KwaZulu-Natal: Geography

 Doonside, together with its inland neighbour Doonheights, forms the northern part of Kingsburgh with both Doonside and Doonheights connected by Seadoone Road.
-It is bordered by eManzimtoti to the north, Warner Beach to the south, and Doonheights to the west, with the Little Manzimtoti River marking its southern edge.
+It is bordered by eManzimtoti to the north, Warner Beach to the south, and Doonheights to the west, with the Little aManzimtoti River marking its southern edge.

 Retail

+The sole shopping centre in Doonside, Kingsburgh Junction, recently opened on 23 July 2026 and is situated at the corner of Seadoone Road and Umfuleni Road, directly opposite the N2/Seadoone Road interchange.
+The new neighbourhood shopping centre developed by AJ Property Holdings is anchored by Superspar, Woolworths and Dis-Chem and serves Doonside, the greater Kingsburgh area as well as the lower parts of Amanzimtoti.

-After a lengthy wait due to development approvals and community objections, construction has finally begun on Kingsburgh Junction, a new shopping centre in Doonside.
-Originally announced in March 2021 with an expected completion date of November 2023, it is now expected to open on 26 March 2026.
-Developed by AJ Property Holdings, Kingsburgh Junction will be located at the corner of Seadoone Road and Umfuleni Road, directly opposite the N2/Seadoone Road interchange.
+The shopping centre which was originally announced in March 2021 with an expected completion date of November 2023, had faced several development approvals, community objections and construction delays.
+It was then expected to open on 26 March 2026 and 25 June 2026, with a final set date of 23 July 2026.

 Transport

-Doonside lies alongside the N2 freeway to the west and has direct access to the N2 via the Seadoone Road interchange.
-Doonside is mainly traversed by the R102 Kingsway (renamed Andrew Zondo Road), which runs parallel to the coast connecting to the nearby coastal settlements of Amanzimtoti, Warner Beach and Winklespruit.
+Rail

-Doonside and its railway station lie on the railway line between Durban and Kelso known as the South Coast Line which is mainly operated by the commuter railway service of Metrorail.
+Doonside and its railway station lie on the railway line between Durban and Kelso, referred to as the South Coast Line, which is mainly operated by the commuter railway service of Metrorail.

+Roads

+Doonside lies alongside the N2 freeway, with direct access provided by the off-ramps at Seadoone Road.
+The R102 (Andrew Zondo Road) forms the suburb’s primary local route, running parallel to the coastline and connects it to Amanzimtoti, Warner Beach and Winklespruit.